Heet-Zalavadiya/python-calculator/README.md

 Contributions are welcome!
 If you'd like to help improve this project, you can:

-Fork the repository.
+1. Fork the repository
-Create a new branch.
+2. Create a new branch
-Make your changes.
+3. Make your changes
-Commit your changes and push them to your forked repository.
+4. Commit your changes and push them to your forked repository
-Create a pull request with a description of the changes you've made.
+5. Create a pull request with a description of the changes you've made
-For more detailed contributing instructions, please see the CONTRIBUTING.md file.
+6. For more detailed contributing instructions, please see the CONTRIBUTING.md file

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.